riverbed/Riverbed-Community-Toolkit/102-opentelemetry-spring-demo-app/README.md

 ![spring petclinic](images/spring-petclinic.png)

 ### Open the Aternity APM webconsole to visualize and analyze the traces collected for every transactions

-The [Aternity APM OpenTelemetry Collector](https://hub.docker.com/r/aternity/apm-collector) keeps 100% of the traces to provide full fidelity for application performance and behavior analysis.
-There is no data sampling.

 Search transactions: